 Like all other instruments, this too can also be divided into parts like the body, frets, neck, headstock, bridge, nut, pickup switch, pickups, tremolo, tuning pegs, volume, and tone control.

 It was in the 1930s that an individual decided to bring about a change in the soft melodic tone of the guitar.
 To do this, he invented the electric guitar.
-At that time I am sure that he had no idea that this invention would bring about a change in the course of 20th century music!
+At that time he had no idea that this invention would bring about a change in the course of 20th century music!

 Like all good and new things, the electric guitar had its share of critics too.
 Luckily, things quickly fell into place because it allowed musicians to play music much more creatively and convey their own individual styles too.